 We have invested in non-affiliated companies in order to further expand our business relationships with those companies.
 We have also invested in available-for-sale equity securities and in funds which invest mainly in unlisted stocks.
-While we recorded no impairment losses on available-for-sale equity securities for the fiscal year ended March 31, 2016, we may record an impairment loss in the future.
-The carrying amount of available-for-sale securities was ¥3.9 billion, nonmarketable equity securities was ¥1.9 billion, which includes ¥0.9 billion of investments in funds through a trust, and investments in funds was ¥1.0 billion as of March 31, 2016.
+We recorded impairment losses on available-for-sale equity securities of \(\frac{4}{3}\)1 million for the fiscal year ended March 31, 2017.
+We may record an impairment loss in the future.
+The carrying amount of available-for-sale securities was \(\frac{4}{5}\)1.8 billion, and investments in funds was \(\frac{4}{5}\)1.0 billion as of March 31, 2017.
 We may invest in additional securities of non-affiliated companies or additional funds.
-However, these securities or funds can be impaired significantly due to changes in the financial condition of non-affiliated companies, general economic conditions in Japan or fluctuations in the Japanese stock markets.
+However, these securities or funds can be impaired significantly due to changes in the financial condition of non-affiliated companies, general economic conditions in Japan, or fluctuations in the Japanese stock markets.
 Fluctuations in the fair value of these securities or funds in which we have invested may affect our financial results.
 In addition, should we choose to sell all or a portion of these securities or funds, it is not certain that we will be able to do so on favorable terms.